rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/android.md

 ```

-*** Note: to read more about call statuses, see here [//TODO]

 ## handle permissions

 For devices running Android 6.0 (API level 23) and higher, creating and operation on calls requires requesting runtime permissions.
 To simplify the implementation on this tutorial, `BaseActivity` checks the permissions on every Activity's `onStart()` and `onStop()`.
-To read more about the permissions needed, read here [TODO]
+To read more about the permissions needed, [see here.](_documentation/client-sdk/setup/add-sdk-to-your-app/android#Add-Permissions)